-Dean's List for Full Time Students
+Dean's List for Full-Time Students

 An Honors List (Dean's List) is published at the end of each semester and it is reflected on your official transcript.
-Students named to this list must have a grade point average of 3.50 or higher, be a full-time student and have no "!" grades or a grade below "C" for the semester in which the student is named.
+Students named to this list must have a grade point average of 3.50 or higher, be a full-time student (12 or more college-level credits during the semester) and have no "I" grades or a grade below "C" for the semester in which the student is named.

 Only college-level courses may be counted.